Windows 10 release date, features, devices and free upgrade: Everything you need to know about Microsoft's new OS

 Currently supported virtualisation platforms are HyperV_2012, VirtualBox on Windows, Parallels, VirtualBox and VMware on Mac, and VirtualBox on Linux.

-Support for Vagrant boxes, QEMU and other platforms will be made available graduallty over the next few weeks.
+Support for Vagrant boxes, QEMU and other platforms will be made available gradually over the next few weeks.

 However, the company did caution that some enterprise server features, such as Real Application Clusters, will not be supported.